-\ Several data points have been recalculated following the replacement of previously estimated data with actual activity data and also using updated emissions factors for some jurisdictions.
+^{}Several data points have been recalculated following the replacement of previously estimated data with actual activity data and also using updated emissions factors for some jurisdictions.
 This has resulted in a 0.4 per cent increase to 2021 emissions and a 1.7 per cent increase to 2022 emissions as previously reported.
-See recalculated results marked with (\) See data assured by EY ( $\Delta$ )

-Carbon accounting methodology is available from www. graftonplc.com.
+See recalculated results marked with () See data assured by EY (Δ) Carbon accounting methodology is available from www. graftonplc.com.

-Action and progress continued Planet continued
+Planet continued